UNE CEPH Reaccreditation reaffirms the quality of UNE’s graduate programs in Public Health.

-UNE Online’s Graduate Programs in Public Health are excited to announce our successful reaccreditation from the Council on Education for Public Health (CEPH).
-The Council met June 13-15, 2019 and awarded UNE a 7-year accreditation – the maximum amount of time possible under CEPH guidelines.
+UNE Online’s Graduate Programs in Public Health are excited to announce our successful reaccreditation from the Council on Education for Public Health.
+The Council met June 13-15, 2019, and awarded UNE a 7-year accreditation – the maximum amount of time possible under CEPH guidelines.

 The University of New England’s Graduate Programs in Public Health first earned CEPH accreditation in October of 2011, and have been continuously accredited since that time.

 As the public health workforce evolves, public health education must evolve as well.
-Therefore, the standards set by CEPH can, and do, change over time.
+Therefore, the standards set by CEPH change over time.
 Making sure that programs are offering the most innovative and updated education is just one reason why the reaccreditation process is so important.

-CEPH accreditation includes an in-depth self-study and an on-site visit by a committee of our peers.
+UNE CEPH reaccreditation includes an in-depth self-study and an on-site visit by a committee of our peers.
 To view the UNE CEPH Self-Study Highlights page, go to https://online.une.edu/public-health/third-party-ceph-comments/.

 Meeting and exceeding accreditation standards is important in higher education because it establishes a level of acceptable quality while respecting the unique missions of the institutions involved.
 It is also one way for potential students to quickly and reliably evaluate the quality of an institution.

 Earning a degree from a CEPH-accredited institution is an indication that graduates are prepared, through their coursework, to meet the demands of the current public health workforce.

 The CEPH website has an extensive Frequently Asked Questions section for in-depth information on the importance of accreditation.
 The following is from the CEPH website: